-Senior Fellowships at GHI PRO
+Senior Fellowships at GHI Pacific Office

 Innovation through Migration

-The central responsibility of the GHI | PRO is to foster international and interdisciplinary networks of scholars and to help German researchers take better advantage of the rich research opportunities on the West coast.
-By focusing on research at the intersection of migration studies and the history of knowledge, GHI | PRO aims to bring the historical perspective to an extremely timely constellation of issues.
+The GHI's Pacific Office aims to foster international and interdisciplinary networks of scholars and to help researchers take advantage of the rich research opportunities on the West Coast.
+By focusing on research at the intersection of migration studies and the history of knowledge, the GHI's Pacific Office aims to bring historical perspectives to an extremely timely constellation of issues.

-GHI | PRO will take the lead and invite experts to join us in building an international research network whose ambition is to understand the epistemological foundations, challenges, and pitfalls of past and current migrant experiences and migration regimes.
+The GHI's Pacific Office will take the lead and invite experts to join us in building an international research network whose ambition is to understand the epistemological foundations, challenges, and pitfalls of past and current migrant experiences and migration regimes.
 Particular attention will be paid to migrants as political, economic, and cultural actors.

-Senior Fellows will benefit from an interdisciplinary scholarly community on campus focusing on questions of migration, ethnicity, diaspora, border regimes, or citizenship as well as an excellent research infrastructure.
-They will help give shape to and raise the profile of GHI | PRO.
-They will act as mentors to our junior fellowship recipients and advisors to our staff.
-They are expected to produce at least one paper aimed at policy-makers and/or a larger audience.
-Moreover, they will help conceptualize the Annual Academic and Policy Symposium Innovation through Migration, which is scheduled for the fall of 2021.
-The symposium will bring together up to 20 experts from academia, NGOs, and the policy sector to exchange experiences, ideas, and best practices.
+Senior Fellows will benefit from an interdisciplinary scholarly community on campus that focuses on questions of migration, ethnicity, diaspora, border regimes, or citizenship, and they will be able to take advantage of the world class research resources in the Bay area.
+They will help give shape to and raise the profile of the GHI's Pacific Office.
+They will act as mentors to our junior fellowship recipients and advisors to our staff and contribute to the migrant knowledge network through blog posts or by participating in the Annual Academic and Policy Symposium Innovation through Migration (if applicable).
+The symposium is scheduled for the fall of 2023.

-Notification of the successful applicants: December 15, 2019
+Notification of successful applicants: July 15, 2022

-outline of your research project (2 pages)
+an outline of your research project (2 pages)

 a brief academic CV

-a short statement why you find this fellowship attractive and what you might offer the research field Histories of Migrant Knowledge and the GHI | PRO
+a short statement why you find this fellowship attractive and how you would contribute to the research field Histories of Migrant Knowledge and the GHI | PRO